 What to do with leftover fresh breast milk?

-If you truly have an oversupply, donating fresh leftover breast milk is great option.
-The breast milk accepted by milk banks are pasteurized and given to sick infants whose mothers can’t produce breast milk.
+If you truly have an oversupply, donating fresh leftover breast milk is a great option.
+The breast milk accepted by milk banks is pasteurized and given to sick infants whose mothers can’t produce breast milk.

 Contact the nearest breast milk bank to see if your milk is acceptable for donation.

-Or turn them into frozen treat for your babies by adding fruits of your choice for hot days.
+Or turn them into a frozen treat for your babies by adding fruits of your choice for hot days.

-Make a Chapstic
+19. Make a Chapstick